readdle/stripe-httpclient-mock/README.md

 # Taking a part in this project

 The task "to cover all the functionality of `stripe-php` library" is really huge.
-It's possible to achieve it, but it requires a huge efforts (as huge as the task is) and is financially senseless in order to be implemented by a group of programmers while working on the main project.
+It's possible to achieve it, but it requires a huge efforts (as huge as the task is) and is not always possible while you are working on the main project.

 Therefore, it is **highly** appreciated to take part in this project for anyone interested in any of thees ways:
 - You have an idea on how to improve this project, or you see that something is wrong?
 Don't hesitate opening